 Agnes Repplier, essayist, will be the speaker at the meeting of the Women's Club on Nov.
 3, when the library committee is in charge of the program.
-The following books of Miss Repplier are to be found in the Forest Hills Station of the Queens Borough Public Library: "Books of Famous Verse," "Compromises," "In the Dozy Hours," "Points of Friction," "Compromises," and "Varia."
+The following books of Miss Repplier are to be found in the Forest Hills Station of the Queens Borough Public Library: "Books of Famous Verse," "Compromises," "In the Dozy Hours," "Points of Friction," and "Varia."

-In the last issue of the Bulletin an appeal was made for a book case, which is very much needed at the Library.
+In the last issue of the BULLETIN an appeal was made for a In the last issue of the BULLETIN an appeal was made for a book case, which is very much needed at the Library.
 No offer of a case was made, so the appeal is repeated, with the hope that there will be a ready response.
 Any large book case with doors will be gladly accepted by the committee.
-Please tele-
+Please tele-phone the offer to Mrs. George Smart, Boulevard 6709 W. The Library Station is open every Monday afternoon from 3 to 5:30 o'clock and on Friday afternoon from 2 to 6 o'clock.

-The Library Station is open every Monday afternoon from 3 to 5:30 o'clock and on Friday afternoon from 2 to 6 o'clock.
 You will find this institution in the old Sales Office at the head of the Green.
 Miss Florence Loper is the Librarian in charge.